 Potent antioxidants within rosemary protect the body against free-radical damage.
 I remember reading that rosemary has been shown to contain carnosol and ursollic acid which are known to prevent melanoma and cancer, whilst caffeic acid and rosemarinic acid are well known for their antioxidant (and anti-inflammatory) benefits.

-Rosemary has an excellent reputation as an anti-inflammatory and has been reported to relieve asthma, eczema, arthritis, gout and other inflammatory conditions.
-There are other herbs and spices that may be even more powerful at reducing inflammation, although, rosemary is certainly beneficial as an all-rounder, especially if it is something you begin to consume regularly in your diet.
+Rosemary has an excellent reputation as an anti-inflammatory.
+It has been reported to relieve asthma, eczema, arthritis, gout and other inflammatory conditions.
+There are also other herbs and spices that may be even more powerful at reducing inflammation.
+Rosemary however, is said to be beneficial as an all-rounder, especially if it is something you begin to consume regularly in your diet.

 Helps against fight or flight, adrenal fatigue and stress

 Most of us live in a busy world that all too frequently mimics the ‘fight or flight’ mode of our ancestors.
-Fight or flight immediately puts us in a state of stress as the body experiences a cascade of the highly stimulating, cortisol hormone throughout the body.
-It is thought that rosemary (along with herbs like lavender) has the uncanny knack of being able to lower cortisol levels in the body.
-I don’t know the science of this, yet I can say that if I inhale the pungent scent of rosemary if I’m feeling some degree of internal stress, I experience a rapid re-centering in my body and calming of stress hormones.
+Fight or flight immediately puts us in a state of stress.
+At which point the body experiences a cascade of the highly stimulating, cortisol hormone throughout the body.
+It is nice to know that that rosemary (along with herbs like lavender) has the knack of being able to lower cortisol levels in the body.
+I can say that if I inhale the pungent scent of rosemary if I’m feeling some degree of internal stress, I experience a rapid re-centering in my body and calming of stress hormones.
 So this ability to help against adrenal fatigue and stress really does resonate with me personally – something definitely happens!

 OK let’s make this delicious soup together!